SkylineCommunications/ChatOps-Extensions/README.md

 ### General

-- The code for these automation scripts can be found under [this folder](ChatIntegrationExamples) in the repository.
+- The code for these automation scripts can be found under [this folder](ChatIntegrationExamples).

 ### Microsoft Teams